Letter: Birth certificate legislation is immoral

 Obviously, not all were what are now known as traditionally evangelical at all — but then, you could scarcely tell them apart, except by who could drink or dance.

-Ninety percent were registered Democrat, too, but, to a person, they took pride in casting a split ballot, and I can’t remember a single time in my life that they ever voted Democrat for President, except for Jimmy Carter’s first time up — most likely because he was a peanut farmer, and peanuts were king in Southeast Oklahoma.
+Ninety-percent were registered Democrat, but, to a person, they took pride in casting a split ballot, and I can’t remember a single time in my life that they ever voted Democrat for president, except for Jimmy Carter’s first time up — most likely because he was a peanut farmer, and peanuts were king in Southeast Oklahoma.

 It was a dichotomy that deeply disturbed my evangelical parents and, I’m sure, influenced me for life.